ProjectCodeKw/OperatingSystems-Project/README.md

    **If you got an error it means the library was not installed correctly**

-   **a vidoe that might help you install streamlit if this problem occured:*
+   *a video that might help you install streamlit if this problem occured:*

    --> https://youtu.be/Uloc4Z0SUks?si=KZmxrbT8ycPoyK7q